airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 (i.e. - they don't use the `open` system call), but they can all be read from and written to using the standard `read` and `write` system calls.

-Using Files in a Program
+Using Files in a Program {#using-files-in-a-program}
 ------------------------

 We are going to write a simple program to illustrate these concepts.
 The